fsmi/rpcd/README.md

 To install the daemon, simply create your configuration file and run the daemon executable on the host running ratpoison (preferrably not as root).
 The first and only argument to the daemon executable is the configuration file to be used.

+To install the command line interface, run `make install` within the `cli` directory.

 The daemon configuration file closely mirrors the standard `ini` file format.
 An example configuration may be found in [daemon/rpcd.conf](daemon/rpcd.conf).